jeromejohnmba/Azure-Cloud-Dental-Office-Environment/docs/project-walkthrough.md

 ![Exchange Distribution List Group Email](../screenshots/exchange-distribution-list-groupemail.png)

-Finally, the Dental Providers email group was created so users could send emails through any email client, such as Outlook, to all group members at once.
+Finally, the Dental Providers email group was created so users could send emails through any email client, such as Outlook, to all distribution group members at once.

 ![Exchange Distribution List Created 2](../screenshots/exchange-distribution-list-created-2.png)